 This is such a generic statement that there’s no need to consider the facts of this situation.
 He does not want to get your side of the story, he wants to arrest you and make it easy for a prosecutor to get a conviction in his case.
 This is the clearest real-life example I can remember of this crucial lesson: don’t talk to the police.
 This is not unique to activists, everyone should know this.

-If you aren’t one of the 6 million people who’s watched it already, I highly recommend the first 27 minutes of this video (especially if you, like many activists, are at heightened risk of arrest and prosecution).
+If you aren’t one of the 6 million people who’s watched it already, I highly recommend this video (especially if you, like many activists, are at heightened risk of arrest and prosecution).

 Of course, standing up to a trained, armed, police officer who has done this many times is difficult, and I assume I would blow it (again), but I think the more you prepare yourself for the possibility the more likely you are to pull it off.